r00tstici/writeups/DaVinciCTF_2021/Members/README.md

 `http://challs.dvc.tf:1337/members`

 Let's have a look to the web site.
 We have a page where there is a table with some information about members on the right and a form that allows to search members on the left.
 By analysing the source code of the page we can see that the form uses the GET method to send search-parameters, so all the text we write will be encoded into the url.
-Once the server has recived our data, it will return information about mebers.
+Once the server has recived our data, it will return information about members.
 So it seems there's a MySQL Database back the application.
 Let's inject some malicious code into the text field:

 `Leonard" OR 1=1; --`